Far Central West

 Far Central West features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 60.0% of all households, including 21.3% couples with children, 29.1% couples without children, and 8.4% single parent families.
-Non-family households comprise the remaining 40.0%, with lone person households at 37.0% and group households comprising 2.7%.
-The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.3.
+Family households comprise 60.0% of all households, including 21.3% couples with children, 29.1% couples without children, and 8.4% single parent families.
+Non-family households make up the remaining 40.0%, with lone person households at 37.0% and group households comprising 2.7%.
+The median household size is 2.2 people, smaller than the Rest of Qld average of 2.3.

 Frequently Asked Questions - Households